The origin of the difference between space and time

 Nature first chooses the dimension $D$ of the manifold ${\cal M}$, according to Axiom \ref{ax1}.
+(Of course, the word ``chooses'' should not be understood in the anthropomorphic sense.)
 Then it chooses the signature $(n,m)$ according to Axiom \ref{ax5}.
 After that it chooses ${\cal M}_B$ according to Axiom \ref{ax6}.
 The next step is to choose a set of fields $\{\varphi_a \}$ which will describe the dynamics, making a difference between the physical and the gauge fields, but not yet specifying its specific dependence on $x$.
 The very next step, the central one in my philosophy, is to choose the differential equations (or Lagrangian) which will provide that {\em any} essentially regular boundary condition will lead to an essentially regular solution, according to Axiom \ref{ax5}.
 Of course, these differential equations must also satisfy some additional principles, such as covariance (Axiom \ref{ax3}) and probably some other principles, which are not important here.
 At the end it only remains to choose some particular boundary condition on ${\cal M}_B$, according to Axiom \ref{ax6}, which then uniquely determines the Universe.